 Obviously, my excitement was through the roof.
 Press 53 publishes beautiful books and specializes in poetry and short stories.
 Plus, there's the whole number thing explained above.
 So that's about it, right?

 Not so fast.
 This is an 8-part series.
-Next Friday, I’ll cover revision–and after that, well, let’s just take it one week at a time.
+Next Friday, I'll cover revising a poetry manuscript—and after that, well, let's just take it one week at a time.

 Play with poetic forms!